 What happens when an acid reacts with a base?
 When an equally strong acid and base are combined, they become neutralized and the pH levels cancel each out.
 The reaction produces a salt and water, which has a neutral pH.

-Free PH Scale Printable for Kids
+Free Printable PH Scale Chart for Kids

 Vinegar and baking soda experiments are classic acid-base reactions.
 You’ll also find experiments that just use an acid such as vinegar or lemon juice.
 We have so many fun examples of real life acid-base reactions that your kids will love to try!
 Check out these acid-base experiments below.